jiminRolandSong/festival_travel/README.md

 The platform allows users to browse through various categories, festivals, packages, add packages to a cart, place orders and check completed orders.
 The project also includes a set of RESTful APIs for interacting with the backend.

 ## Features
-- Browse Categories: View a list of festival categories.
-- Browse Festivals: View festivals with detailed information on each festival.
+- User Authentication (Login, Registration)
-- Browse Packages: View packages associated with specific festivals.
+- Browse Festival Packages
-- Shopping Cart: Add packages to your cart and view your cart contents.
+- Add items to cart
+- Checkout and manage orders
-- Order Management: Place orders for packages in your cart, and manage your orders.
+- RESTful API for packages and orders

+## Technologies Used
+- Django
+- Django REST Framework
+- MySQL
+- HTML for the front-end

 ## URL Structure